 Pier 77 Mini-Golf is a family owned business dedicated to family fun.
 Have fun golfing the spectacular mini-golf course with unique northwoods themes and enjoy your choice of refreshments in the clubhouse.
 Nestled in the northwoods by the shores of Lake Vermilion, Pier 77 contains the essentials for an afternoon of mini-golfing: 18 holes, followed by a fresh-brewed cup of coffee, soft-serve ice cream, malts, and wi-fi access.
 Call for pricing Groups of 10 or more, call in advance for special rate.
 Mid-May - September, Mon - Sat,9 AM to Dusk and Sun, 11 AM to 5 PM 4066 Country Rd 77, Tower 218-753-6004Web Site

 Campground is open.
 The Vermilion Ridge campground and remote campsites are open.
-Public tours have been suspended until further notice.
-We hope to have them available again in the summer of 2021.
-Until then we are offering a surface walk that will inform participants about the various surface features and buildings that played a role in the Soudan Mine.
-Check seasonal updates for this park.
-Call or email the park (218-300-7000 or firstname.lastname@example.org to make a reservation.
-Updated May 14, 2021 1302 McKinley Park Rd, Soudan 218-753-2245Web Site
+Public tours have resumed.
+Check seasonl updates for this park.
+Call or email the park (218-300-7000 or email@example.com to make a reservation.
+1302 McKinley Park Rd, Soudan 218-753-2245Web Site